pulumi/pulumi-hugo/themes/default/content/blog/pulumi-security-posture/index.md

 ---

-Cloud’s greatest strength and weakness is the proliferation of a massive number of services globally.
+Cloud computing’s greatest strength and weakness is the proliferation of a massive number of services globally.
 In order to adequately assess and mitigate the inherent risks for your company, your customers, and your employees, Cloud Architects are typically responsible for a massive surface area of potential endpoints and vectors of attack.

 <!--more-->